Fun Bozeman Events: First Week of October - NewsBreak

 Should You Call 911 If You See This in Bozeman?

-Local law enforcement has been receiving calls about this, but officials say that residents don't actually need to call 911 in most of these instances.
-We're talking about something that is commonly seen in Bozeman: bears.
+Local law enforcement has been receiving several calls about this, but officials say that residents don't need to call 911 when they see it.
+We're talking about something that is commonly seen in Bozeman.
+Bears.
 During the fall when temperatures start to cool off, bears are extremely active and you have a good chance of seeing one in the area.
 With winter right around the corner, bears are bulking up before they hibernate for the winter.

 IN THIS ARTICLE